Formation Control via Rotation Symmetry Constraints: Extension to

 where $P$ is a permutation matrix that reorders the block structure of $Q_\perp$ so that the composition of $Q_z$ and $Q_\perp$ matches the indexing of the stacked state vector in the control law.

 By construction, $Q\succeq0$, and its null-space corresponds to the set of cube-symmetric configurations.
 Hence the control \eqref{ctrl_1} drives the system exponentially to the desired configuration.

-Similar to the planar case, the method can be augmented with a virtual reference state $(r(t),R(t),s(t))$ to achieve maneuvering along a predefined trajectory.
-Fig. \ref{fig:cube_fig} shows the resulted trajectories by implementing control law \eqref{ctrl_2}.
+Similar to the planar case, this method can be augmented with a virtual reference trajectory $(r(t),\rr(t),s(t))$.
+However, note that in $\R^3$, $\Omega(t)$ and $\rr(t)$ do not always commute.
+Hence, during rotations, we also require the matrix $Q$ to undergo a similarity transformation according to $\rr(t)$.
+Fig. \ref{fig:cube_fig} shows the resulting trajectories obtained by implementing control law \eqref{ctrl_2}.
 The agents converge to a cube formation along the predefined trajectory.